|

 More recently, questions have been rasied as to why firefighters, who were trapped in a tower block fire, did not use the TIC they had with them.

-Upon arrival an external survey must be completed by the Officer in charge or his nominated safety observer as son as possible.
+At high rise incidents TIC are invaluable.
+They should form a part of the initial external survey, the internal reconnisance and should be part of the equipment required by the compartment entry team.
+External survey: Upon arrival an external survey must be completed by the Officer in charge or his nominated safety observer as son as possible.
 An external viewing of the building will help identify the compartment(s) and/or floors affected by heat, Look for warming of windows and balcony doors.
 It is unlikely (although possible) that heat will be detectable through walls as most High Rise buildings are well insulated.
+If smoke is visible, look for heat or flame concealed in the smoke.
+Heated smoke and flame concealed by smoke will contribute greatly to fire spread.
+This information can greatly assist the incident commanders tactical selection.
+If at all possible the external safety observer should be equiped with a TIC throughout the incident.
+Ongoing updates of both visual and thermal observations should benpassed to the Incident commander.